sr-321/Team-2-21BCE0752-Design-of-Smart-Cities-Project-/README.md

      Link https://wokwi.com/projects/414821820408150017

-     It includes the code and simultaion
+     It includes the code and simulation.
+Distance can be controlled after starting the simulation and clicking on the ultrasonic sensor.

      Code and files are also included in github folder